 These tests are very important!
 They make up roughly a third of the all-important “Academic Index” or AI number that top colleges use to rate you academically.
 Unless you’re a Rockefeller or have traveled to space, your academic performance is the single most important piece of information on your entire college application – a compelling essay or letter of recommendation can help, but first and foremost college admissions committees want to make sure that you can handle college-level work, and the best evidence of that is your academic profile.

 All that said, June is a great time to take these tests on subjects you are currently studying.
 For those of you taking an AP exam in May, see if an SAT Subject Test is offered in that subject.
 AP tests are much longer and more rigorous than SAT Subject tests.
 If you spend all year studying hard and preparing for the AP exam, the SAT Subject Test will likely be a breeze, but not if you wait until the Fall and give yourself all Summer to forget!
-Besides this summer you want to be prepping for the October SAT so that you maximize your overall SAT score in time for the early decision/action deadlines in November and for the general admissions deadlines in January.
+Besides, over the summer you will likely want to be prepping for the October SAT so that you maximize your overall SAT score in time for the early decision/action deadlines in November and for the general admissions deadlines in January.

-As is true for learning anything, you are better off studying for one hour per day than for 7 hours one day.
+As is true for learning anything, you are better off studying for one hour per day than for 7 hours all in one day!
 That’s just not how human beings learn well – spaced repetition of these topics makes your memory more permanent, and shorter but more frequent sessions helps you avoid burnout or information overload in one sitting.

 There is almost no harm in taking these tests, other than the usual emotional anguish often associated with standardized testing.
 Using The College Board’s popular “Score Choice” feature, you can choose which test scores to send to which schools – after you see your score.
 Many schools will just pick your top 2 tests, but strong scores on 6 Subject Tests will leave a better impression than strong scores on 2 tests.
 Think about it like AP tests – would you rather have 10 AP 5s on your record or 2 AP 5s?
 Breadth is important!